JamesHedges/PythonChallenge/README.md

 ## Challenge One - Some Basics
 ### Code Structure
 1. Files
    - Create a folder for you application
    - Create your main application file with a .py extension, name it HelloPython.py
    - Add a simple statement to your file: `print("Hello Python")`
+   - Save the file!
    - From the terminal window, enter this command *python HelloPython.py*
-1. Functions
+2. Functions

+   To better organize code, we will introduce simple functions (no paramaters).
+This will make the code more readable and easier to manipulate.

+   - Define a function

+     ```python
+     def MyFuncName():
+         first line of code
+    ```

+   - Call a function